ixpantia/orbweaver-r/README.md

 ## Overview

 A fast R library for working with Nodes in a graph.
-This library modifies graphs in place, similar to how [data.table](https://github.com/Rdatatable/data.table) modifies data.frames in place.
-This allows for fast and memory efficient graph operations.

 ## Features

- - Nodes can store arbitrary data
+ - Find shortest paths between nodes in a graph
  - Find the common parents between selected nodes
- - Modify graphs in place
  - Directed Graph
  - Directed Acyclic Graph
+ - It is quite fast

 ## Installation